This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is cholesterol?

-How does food affect my child's cholesterol levels?
+How do healthy fats affect my child's cholesterol levels?

 - Cholesterol is found in eggs, dairy, and meat.

 - Saturated fat is found in butter, cheese, ice cream, whole milk, and coconut oil.
 Saturated fat is also found in meat, such as hamburgers, sausage, hot dogs, and bologna.